Codecademy/docs/content/swift/concepts/functions/functions.md

 ## In-Out Parameters

 To be able to change the value passed for a certain argument, an `inout` argument should be used.
-An in-out parameter is denoted by `inout` in the function definition, and when the function is called, its variable argument must be prepended with an `&`.
+An in-out parameter is denoted with the `inout` keyword in the function definition, and when the function is called, its variable argument must be prepended with an `&`.

 > **Note:** Parameters declared as `inout` can’t have default values, and variadic parameters can’t be marked as `inout`.